Ech0-Cell/AOM/README.md

-# AOM
 # Account and Order Management (AOM)

-The Account and Order Management (AOM) function serves as the middleware between all frontend applications and the system's databases.
+The Account and Order Management (AOM) function is part of Echo-cell project which is an online charging system prototype built in the scope of Enterprise applicatoin development course, MTH3902, by BAU University students.
+AOM serves as the middleware function which handles all frontend applications requests and make transactions to system's databases.

 ## AOM Features